Licensed Professional Counselor

 With appreciation for the mind-body-spirit connection, I meet you where you are and use a holistic approach to encourage your innate ability to move toward health and adjust to life challenges.
 Primary to our work is connection, and I place the therapy within a context of the larger environment.
 I accompany people on the therapeutic journey toward self-awareness, identification of unhealthy patterns, and resolution of trauma and stress.
 My style is Person-Centered, Feminist, and Attachment based with a somatic and parts focus.
 I use Somatic Experiencing and Inner Relationship Focusing as important elements of the practice.

 Education, Experience and Certification

 I hold a Master’s of Science degree in Clinical Rehabilitation Counseling from Georgia State University.
-I am a Licensed Professional Counselor, licensed in Georgia (#LPC011719) and Colorado (#LPC0017376), and have been certified as a Rehabilitation Counselor (CRC, #00271401).
+I am a Licensed Professional Counselor, licensed in Georgia (#LPC011719) and Colorado (#LPC0017376).
 I also am trained in Somatic Experiencing (SE), a method for releasing trauma that is stored in the nervous system, and am a certified SE Practitioner (SEP) and training assistant, approved to offer Beginning-level SE sessions for credit to practitioners in training.
-I also utilize Inner Relationship Focusing, which helps us gently access and communicate with varied internal states.
-I am also studying Relational Trauma Therapy, utilizing somatic prompts to recognize and work with hypo-responsive states.
+I also utilize Inner Relationship Focusing, which helps us gently access and communicate with varied internal states in order to create space and grow relationships with different parts while building Self-in-Presence.

 Before engaging in the field of psychotherapy, I spent a decade working with students, faculty, and staff at New York University’s Tisch School of the Arts.
 I also hold a Master’s of Public Administration for Health Policy from New York University, and I have worked in research focused on substance use at NYU’s Medical School.
 I was also a community herbalist for many years, and bring that holistic mindset to my therapy practice.